The title of the patent can be used to construe the claims. It should be a short (just a few words), broad description of the invention.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-James Sebel is an associate in the litigation group in Fish & Richardson’s Boston office.
-Mr. Sebel was previously a Summer Associate of the Firm.
-During law school, he worked at the Harvard Cyberlaw Clinic which assisted technology companies in developing licensing...
+James Sebel is an associate in the litigation group in the Boston office of Fish & Richardson P.C.
+Mr. Sebel was previously a summer associate of the firm.
+During law school, he worked at the Harvard Cyberlaw Clinic, assisting technology companies in developing licensing agreements.